-- A brief overview of the local market’s trends — Are prices currently going up or down?
+- A brief overview of local housing market trends: Are prices currently going up or down?
 If so, how quickly?

-- Structural problems and defects — Any issues that the appraiser noticed that affected her valuation
+- Structural problems and defects: Any issues that the appraiser noticed that affected their valuation

 It’s important to recognize that home appraisers are not home inspectors.
-Don’t rely on their expertise to uncover structural problems because they won’t always have any.
-And, in any event, it’s not their job to look for them.
+Don’t rely on their expertise to uncover structural problems because they won’t always discover those.
+In any event, it’s not their job to look for these types of issues.

-Appraisers typically value your property in several ways: the most-common “comparables” valuation, as detailed above, finds a value by comparing the subject property to other nearby sales.
-The “replacement cost” is what it would take to replace the home on that lot.
+Appraisers typically value your property in several ways.
+The most common is the “comparables” valuation detailed above, which finds a value by comparing the subject property to other nearby sales.
+The “replacement cost” is what it would take to replace the home on the same lot.
 And the “rental schedule” arrives at the value by considering rental income.

 - HOA documents